-Copies of the legislation can be accessed through OPSI
+Copies of the legislation can be accessed through legislation.gov.uk.

-Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
+Please note that this information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help business to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the legislation for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

 Trading Standards service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.
 Phone (0191) 2116121.
 Email: email@example.com